f4exb/sdrangel/plugins/channeltx/modrtty/readme.md

 The substitutions are applied when the Transmit Settings dialog is closed.

+<h3>21: Transmitted Text</h3>

+The trasnmitted text area shows characters as they are transmitted.

+Holding the cursor over an acronym may show a tooltip with the decoded acronym.

 <h2>API</h2>

 Full details of the API can be found in the Swagger documentation.
 Below are a few examples.